Stella Creasy: Parliamentary career

 She later became a vocal critic of Corbyn and said the party under his leadership was "running on empty".
 She supported Owen Smith in his unsuccessful attempt to replace Corbyn in the 2016 Labour Party leadership election.
-Also in 2016, she criticised Corbyn after he endorsed decriminalisation of the sex industry and accused left-wing campaign group Momentum of being more interested in "meetings and moralising" than real campaigning.
+The same year, she criticised Corbyn after he endorsed decriminalisation of the sex industry, and accused left-wing campaign group Momentum of being more interested in "meetings and moralising" than real campaigning.

 Creasy supported Remain in the EU referendum in June 2016 and voted against the triggering of Article 50 in February 2017.